Jill Evans: Political career

 Evans was a political activist before being elected to public office, and participated in the Greenham Common campaign.
 She first stood in Torfaen in the general election of 1987.
 She was later elected to Rhondda Borough Council in 1992, Mid Glamorgan County Council in 1993, and, following the abolition of these, to the Rhondda Cynon Taf Council in 1995, from which she stood down in 1999.

 During her time as a councillor, she was elected as Plaid Cymru's Alternate Member of the Committee of the Regions in 1993 and served for four years, and was also the party's representative on the European Free Alliance, working with Plaid Cymru's sister parties throughout the continent.
 In 2004 she became the first member of the European Parliament to use the Welsh language in debate, following a change in the rules, permitting the use of a non-official EU language, though without the benefit of translation.
 After making most of her speech in English, she reiterated the key points in Welsh, saying that it was a step forward towards a Europe of the peoples and a Europe that celebrates its diversity.

 Evans was Chair of Plaid Cymru between 1994 and 1996.
 In June 1999 she was elected as a Member of the European Parliament for Wales, becoming one of the Party's first MEPs.
-She was re-elected at subsequent elections in 2004, 2009, 2014 and 2019.
+She was re-elected in 2004, 2009, 2014 and 2019.

 During the 2009 – 2014 Parliament, Evans was a member of the Green / European Free Alliance (EFA) Group - the fourth largest group in the Parliament.
 She was the President of EFA, and the first Vice-President of the Greens/EFA Group in the European Parliament.
 She also deputised on the Delegation for Relations with the Palestine Legislative Council.

 She was a member of the Committee on the Environment, Public Health and Food Safety and the Delegation for relations with Iraq.
 She deputised on the Agriculture Committee.

 In the parliament (2014–2019), Evans was the Vice-President of the EFA Group, and a member of the Committee on Culture and Education.
 She deputised on the Transport and Tourism Committee.
 She was also a member of the Delegation for relations with Switzerland and Norway and to the EU-Iceland Joint Parliamentary Committee, and the European Economic Area (EEA) Joint Parliamentary Committee.

 Evans is a former President of Plaid Cymru, and was the Chair of CND Cymru from 2001 to 2011.